-While the Northern Territory’s world-renowned wonders, wilderness and wildlife are significant drawcards for visitors – to truly experience its heartbeat discover what locals love doing.
+While the Northern Territory’s world-renowned wonders, wilderness and wildlife are significant drawcards for visitors, to truly experience its heartbeat, discover what the locals love doing.

-Nestled alongside the Katherine River, three hours’ drive south-east of Darwin on the bitumen Stuart Highway lies the Northern Territory’s fourth largest town, Katherine.
-The township is bursting at the seams with impressive cafes, artistic delights and natural wonders.
+Nestled alongside the Katherine River, 3 hours’ drive south-east of Darwin on the bitumen Stuart Highway lies the Northern Territory’s fourth largest town, Katherine.
+The township is bursting at the seams with impressive cafés, artistic delights and natural wonders.

 Katherine’s spiritual heart will capture your soul with something adventurous or relaxing around every corner.

 The region’s drawcard is Nitmiluk (Katherine) Gorge in Nitmiluk National Park with plenty of walking trails and stunning vistas.
-The Jatbula Trail is fast gaining a reputation within Australia’s hiking community for its access to remote swimming holes and moderate difficulty of walking over five or six days — finishing at Lelilyn (Edith) Falls.
+The Jatbula Trail is fast gaining a reputation within Australia’s hiking community for its access to remote swimming holes and moderate difficulty of walking over 5 or 6 days — finishing at Lelilyn (Edith) Falls.

 There are also many more equally striking natural areas in and around Katherine to enjoy.
 Picnic and swim at Katherine Low-Level Nature Park, take a guided tour underground of Cutta Cutta and Kintore Caves, walk or hike through Elsey National Park and soothe the day’s activities away in crystal-clear thermal Katherine Hot Springs, Mataranka Hot Springs and Bitter Springs.

 On the drive between Darwin and Katherine Umbrawarra Gorge is a hidden gem with striking red cliffs overshadowing its rocky freshwater swimming holes.
-Its peace and tranquillity is well worth the kilometre walk.
+Its peace and tranquillity is well worth the 1km walk.

 Delve into Katherine’s regional Aboriginal culture and discover your creative side producing a Rarrk painting, learn fire-lighting with a stick and spear-throwing and meet the orphan wallabies at Top Didj Cultural Experience and Art Gallery.